Celia Sánchez: Cuban Revolution

 Symbol of Cuba's appreciation to Celia Sanchez Manduley.
 Created 10 years after her death.
 1990.

 Sánchez joined the struggle against the Batista government following the coup of March 10, 1952.
 She was the founder of the 26th of July Movement in Manzanillo.
 She started as an arms runner, later began working as a combatant in the Cuban Revolution.
 She was considered to be the first female guerilla of the Sierra Maestra.
 With her hard work within the movement, she became the first woman to join the guerilla and eventually become a part of the rebel army's general staff.
 Sánchez organized and planned the landing of the Granma as well as supplying the army with reinforcements.
 She worked alongside Frank Pais and Haydee Santamaria.
 Together with Frank País, she was one of the first women to assemble a combat squad.
 She made arrangements throughout the southwest coast region of Cuba for the Granma landing, and was responsible for organizing reinforcements once the revolutionaries landed.
 In 1957, she became the first woman to join the guerrilla army and served as a messenger.
 She would place telegrams inside a butterfly flower, so the messages remained secret.
 As a member of the general staff of the Rebel Army she supplied Che Guevara and others with weapons and occasionally with food and medical supplies.

+Relationship to Fidel Castro

+Speculation over the intimacy of Celia Sánchez and Fidel Castro's relationship is subject to debate, including rumours of the two sharing a romantic relationship.
+However, neither Sánchez nor Castro addressed these rumours during their lifetime.
+Following the disastrous landing of the Granma in 1956, Sánchez organised the peasant family network which housed and fed the rebels.
+She became close to Castro throughout this period, joining the rebels in the Sierra Maestra in early 1957 and participating in the Battle of Uvero.

 Post-revolution years

 During the mid to late 1960s, René Vallejo, Castro's physician since 1958, and Sanchez became the Cuban leader's two closest companions.
-Sánchez was bestowed with the title of Secretary to the Presidency of the Council of Ministers and served in the Department of Services of the Council of State until her death of lung cancer in 1980.
+Sánchez was bestowed the title of Secretary to the Presidency of the Council of Ministers and served in the Department of Services of the Council of State until her death of lung cancer in 1980.

 Sánchez archived many documents, letters and notes of the revolution, leading to the creation in 1964 of Oficina de Asuntos Históricos del Consejo de Estado, an institution for the preservation of historical documents.
 The historical documents within the institution included interviews from soldiers who fought in the guerrilla as well as letters, writings and photos.
 This collections of primary sources has served as the country's official archive about the Cuban Revolution.
 By the Cuban people, the archive has been known as el fondo de Celia.